 Nicola is an export adviser and mentor who helps ambitious food and drink companies fast-track their international sales growth.
 She supports and coaches management teams to develop and implement pragmatic strategies and plans to overcome the pain points faced by businesses as they expand overseas.
 Nicola has a wealth of commercial experience as an Export Manager and International Marketing Director across a wide range of product categories from cream to sandwiches via nuts!
-She is a co-Director of the Food & Drink Exporters Association, a women business leaders mentor and in 2018 was recognised as one of the UK’s Top 5 SME Export Advisers by Enterprise Nation.
+She is a co-Director of the Food & Drink Exporters Association (FDEA), a women business leaders mentor and in 2018 was recognised as one of the UK’s Top 5 SME Export Advisers by Enterprise Nation.

 One business highlight of the last year:

 - We are proactively modernising the FDEA to help exporters navigate the new challenges presented by Covid-19 and Brexit.
 Over the last 6 months, we have expanded our network of UK-based specialist export service providers with a tried and trusted community of in-market partners in a number of European and non-European countries which continues to grow.
 Consequently we are uniquely placed to support both new and experienced exporters with all the commercial and practical aspects of developing their overseas sales.